python/cpython/Doc/library/select.rst

    * *xlist*: wait for an "exceptional condition" (see the manual page for what your system considers such a condition)

-   Empty sequences are allowed, but acceptance of three empty sequences is platform-dependent.
+   Empty iterables are allowed, but acceptance of three empty iterables is platform-dependent.
 (It is known to work on Unix but not on Windows.)
 The optional *timeout* argument specifies a time-out as a floating point number in seconds.
 When the *timeout* argument is omitted the function blocks until